Kieren27/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is Kieren's test repo for learning git
 # Lab.Practicing-Git